belhaddo/jroxy/README.md

 ## Future Improvements

 - **Throttling & Rate Limiting**
-  Prevent overload and protect against DoS attacks.
+  - Prevent overload and protect against DoS attacks.
 (Token bucket, fixed window) algorithms

-- **Distributed Caching**
+- **Enhance Caching**

+  - Support ETAG and LastModified Headers for cached content revalidation after expiry.

-  Integrate external caches (Redis) for consistent caching across proxy instances and resilience during downtime.
+  - Integrate external caches (Redis) for consistent caching across proxy instances and resilience during downtime.

 - **Health Checks**
-  Implement periodic and startup-time health checks for downstream instances to dynamically update their availability in the Service Registry.
+  - Implement periodic and startup-time health checks for downstream instances to dynamically update their availability in the Service Registry.
 - **Chain of Responsibility**

-  Create and configure a chain of processors to which the request will be submitted for validation and security filtering
+  - Create and configure a chain of processors to which the request will be submitted for validation and security filtering

 ---